mtgjson/mtgjson-website/docs/changelogs/mtggraphql/index.md

 The following is the MTGGraphQL Changelog.
 Some parts may be updated for clarity or corrections at any point.

+## 1.3.0

+Release Date: 2023-02-12

+### Announcements

+With this release of MTGGraphQL we've stablized the application and finally added prices!
+Become a patron today at our <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> and get access to our GraphQL service.

+### Prices (New)

+#### Added

+- Added price querying

 ## 1.0.2

 Release Date: 2021-01-18